Srivaths-V/Unscented-Kalman-Filter-Highway-Project/README.md

 # SFND_Unscented_Kalman_Filter
-Sensor Fusion UKF Highway Project Starter Code
+Sensor Fusion UKF Highway Project

+# Project Objective

+* Multiple Object Tracking (model of vehicles on a highway) using both Lidar and Radar data fused with an Unscented Kalman Filter (UKF).
+* UKF tracks the vehicles using the CTRV (Constant Turn Rate and Velocity) motion model.
+* Accuracy of tracking is known through the RMSE (Root Mean Squared Error).
+* RMSE calculated over each time step and for each seen car.

 <img src="media/ukf_highway_tracked.gif" width="700" height="400" />

-In this project you will implement an Unscented Kalman Filter to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.
+In this project I implemented an Unscented Kalman Filter to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.

 The main program can be built and ran by doing the following from the project top directory.